TosbackCgusBridge-Bot/CGUs-versions/Lampsplus/Privacy Policy.md

 1\.
 Our Privacy Policy
 2\.
 Privacy and E-Mail Referrals
 3\.
+Marketing Partnerships
+4\.
+Your California Privacy Rights
+5\.
+Canadian Anti-Spam Law
+6\.
+Contests and Promotions
+7\.
+Product and Store Reviews
+8\.
 Security
-4\.
+9\.
 Fraudulent Charge Protection
-5\.
+10\.
 Cookies
-6\.
+11\.
 Opting Out of Our E-mail List
-7\.
+12\.
 Opting Out of Our Catalog Mailing List
-8\.
+13\.
 Protecting Children
-9\.
+14\.
 Links to Third Party Sites
-10\.
+15\.
 Policy Changes

 Our Privacy Policy